 This may seem like common sense, but simply asking regular customers to leave a review does wonders for your business.

 These people are loyal to you, and most likely would not mind taking 1 minute out of their day to support you online.
-A lot of people think this would annoy customers but it really doesn’t.
+A lot of people think this would annoy customers but it typically doesn’t.

 3) Conduct a marketing campaign

-A great way to essentially get more reviews is by promoting it.
+A great way to get more reviews is by promoting it.
 Have an email database?
 Make use of it!
-Why not send your list an email a special offer in exchange for a review.
+Why not send your list a special offer in exchange for a review.
 Give the customer a “reward” for going through the review process where at the end you can offer them a coupon, or small freebie.

 You can make this a normal part of your communications with customers.
 You can actually set up automation where for every time a new customer is added to your email database, you can send them a follow-up email.
 Going one step further, you can automate a review email for somebody who has purchased something on your website!